 The UPC will be a new court system with exclusive jurisdiction over Unitary Patents and the national validations of granted European Patents in the participating states.
 However, the exclusive jurisdiction will not start immediately.
 There will be an initial seven year transitional period during which national validations can be litigated in either the national courts or the UPC, and during which the national validations of a granted European Patent can be opted out of the UPC's jurisdiction entirely for the life of the patent.

-The UPC will have a Central Division currently due to be located in Paris, Munich and London and also Local/Regional Divisions across the EU.
-At present, it seems likely that there will be a Local Division in at least the UK, Germany, France, the Netherlands and probably Belgium and Italy, and a Regional Division based in Stockholm (covering Sweden, Lithuania, Estonia and Latvia).
+The UPC agreement sets out that it will have a Central Division currently located in Paris, Munich and London and also Local/Regional Divisions across the EU.
+Following the UK Government’s withdrawal of its UPC ratification, it is expected that the Central Division will be relocated, possibly to Italy or the Netherlands.
+At present, it seems likely that there will be a Local Division in at least Germany, France, the Netherlands and probably Belgium and Italy, and a Regional Division based in Stockholm (covering Sweden, Lithuania, Estonia and Latvia).
 The UPC will have a Court of Appeal located in Luxembourg.

 The division of the UPC where an infringement action can be brought depends on the location of the defendant or infringement and the technology sector.
 An infringement action can be brought at the Local/Regional Division in the state the defendant is based or in any state where infringement has taken place.
 If there is no Local/Regional Division in the relevant state, the action can be brought at the Central Division.